 Wisconsin Dells is located on the Wisconsin River, among sandstone formations in the south of Wisconsin.
 Here you can enjoy fun water parks and other outdoor adventures for adults and kids.

 Go rock-climbing or fishing in the Wisconsin River which is full of various fish such as trout and cod.
+Check out these other best things to do in Wisconsin.

 In case you’re traveling with family, Milwaukee Scavenger Hunt Adventure can be a great option for family fun with kids.